-- Is San Jose State supporting learners from all income backgrounds?
+- Is San Jose State supporting students from all backgrounds?

-Even a school with great racial, ethnic and geographic diversity may not be diverse when it comes to the income levels of their students.
-To get a better idea of how San Jose State is supporting low-income students check the Financial Aid Page.
+Schools with higher than average ethnic and location diversity still may not be diverse when it comes to other factors, such as economic backgrounds.
+Get a better idea of how San Jose State supports low-income students by visiting the Financial Aid Page.

 - Is Diversity Important to San Jose State?

 Diversity can be encouraged by the university in several ways.
 First, institutions should be making an effort to hire a varied faculty to engage students.
 But the school should also be doing the best they can to foster substantial interactions between people from different backgrounds.
 This prevents students and faculty from self-segregating and helps bring about positive connections.